canine freestyle moves database

 Describes which way the dog is facing relative to the handler

-Common “heel” positions (where the term “heel” is an orientation)
+Defines “heel” positions (where the term “heel” is an orientation) and how to teach the common positions.

 Table of Contents